 - 1. Support water access only lot owners (and their visitors) using the water access at Farrer Cove to access their properties, recognizing the boat launch is not a public entity, nor is the boat launch located on public land. - 2.
-Continue to consider water access as an acceptable form of legal access for new subdivisions where conventional road access may not be possible.
+Continue to consider water access as an acceptable form of legal access for new site-specific subdivisions where public road access may not be possible subject to the Land Title Act and Regulation.